 Where to Stay in Lexington, Virginia

-In 2020, this hotel is going to be going under a major renovation which will include exterior upgrades, the addition of a fitness center, and fully equipped 5-Bedroom Villa.
-Rooms will feature upgraded bedding, new queen beds, mini fridges, in-room coffee makers, and flat screen tvs.
+In 2020, this hotel underwent a major renovation which included exterior upgrades, the addition of a fitness center, and a fully equipped 5-Bedroom Villa.

 He named the estate “Col Alto,” Italian for on the high, because of the views the property had of both Lexington and the Blue Ridge Mountains.

 If you stay at Hampton Inn, you can stay in one of the 10 Historic Manor rooms, or any of the 76 traditional Hampton Rooms.